 If you are questioning how the benefits of SAFe would apply to your organization, you are at the right place.
 Today, I will explain the benefits of adopting the Scaled Agile Framework, its differences with other approaches towards scaling, and what actual companies have achieved by utilizing the framework.

 As we get to the advantages of SAFe, it is essential to understand the context of its definition.
 Scaled Agile Framework (SAFe) is a knowledge base containing integrated Lean-Agile development principles, practices, and competencies for enterprises.
 Developed by Dean Leffingwell and her team, SAFe has had a remarkable journey of growth since its inception in 2011.
+Understanding what is SAFe certification can provide a foundation for teams to effectively adopt its practices.

 SAFe is not another management gimmick; it is used by 70 percent of Fortune 100 and is on the rise across different sectors.
 Why not?
 Given the managed but flexible way to implement agility, SAFe is able to tackle the problems organizations encounter when trying to manage several teams working on intricate products.